Fans remain stuck in line as US Open final begins because of extra security with Trump attending

 But thousands of fans were still far from the entrance to the arena when play eventually began.

-Some said they were never informed there would be a lengthy wait to get in after they arrived at the Billie Jean King National Tennis Center.
-Once they went through security to enter the grounds, as usual, there was then another stop to be checked in front of the steps into Ashe.
+Some said they were never informed what they would face after they arrived at the Billie Jean King National Tennis Center.
+Once they went through security to enter the grounds, as usual, there was then another stop to be checked in front of the steps into Ashe, which has nearly 24,000 seats.

 “We recognize that enhanced security for the President’s visit to the US Open may have contributed to delays for attendees,” the Secret Service said in a statement.
 “We sincerely thank every fan for their patience and understanding.
 Protecting the President required a comprehensive effort, and we are grateful to the US Tennis community and our New York public safety partners for their essential collaboration and support.”